CloudKlass/Azure-Admin/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ### Test the connection to the CoreServicesVM from the **ManufacturingVM**.

 >**Did you know?** There are many ways to check connections.
 In this task, you use **Run command**.
 You could also continue to use Network Watcher.
 Or you could use a [Remote Desktop Connection](https://learn.microsoft.com/azure/virtual-machines/windows/connect-rdp#connect-to-the-virtual-machine) to the access the virtual machine.
 Once connected, use **test-connection**.
-As you have time, give RDP a try.

 1. Switch to the `ManufacturingVM` virtual machine.